tliron/install-oracle-jdk/README.md

 Tested in Ubuntu.

 I know there are other solutions, but this one works well for me.
-Maybe you will it, too.
+Maybe you will like it, too.

 You need `java-common` to be installed for `update-java-alternatives` to work.